rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 Data and Pre-processing
 -----------------------

-This section describes the data provided by the organizers of the RCC, the external data sources we used as well as our pre-processing steps.
+This section describes the external data sources we used as well as our pre-processing steps.

-### The RCC Corpus

-For the first phase, the data provided by the organizers consisted of 5,000 publications.
-Additionally, a development fold of 100 plain text publications, their metadata, a list of datasets of interest (including all datasets that were explicitly referenced in the curated corpus) were given.
-The list of datasets should not be considered complete as there could be additional datasets mentioned in these publications.
-The organizers also provided examples of social science research methods and fields vocabularies in term of SAGE Publications research field and method vocabularies.
-In the second phase of the competition, an additional set of 5,000 publications from the social sciences has been provided.

 ### External Data Sources